markcmurphy/devdocs-portal/Price_Lists.md

 **ELSE**:
 * Fall back to the catalog price (or in the case of multi-currency, auto-converted prices)

-**Note:** Price Lists cannot be assigned to a customer group that has custom group discounts -- the customer group discounts must be deleted first.

 |Resource / Endpoint|Description|
 |-|-|
 |[`Create Price List Assignments`](https://developer.bigcommerce.com/api-reference/store-management/price-lists/price-lists-assignments/createpricelistassignments)|Creates a batch of Price List Assignments|